Marketcircle/AXElements/README.markdown

 The tests aren't programmed to do anything destructive, but if you interfere with them something could go wrong.

+## Road Map

+An idealized outline of how things will progress in the next couple of releases

+### 0.5

+- better super class choosing when creating classes at run time
+  + a close button should be the subclass of a button, but you may need to also create the button class, but in this case superclass should be the general role of the element
+    * then we can search using #kind_of instead of #is_a, though I am not convinced that this change would be beneficial
+- notifications system needs an overhaul
+  + notification name resolution does not need to happen in the Element class
+  + needs to callback to a proc instead of a static method
+- Search needs to be expanded
+  + First it needs to be cleaned up
+  + It needs to handle exceptions better
+  + Needs to support more complex filtering criteria

+### 0.6

+- Keyboard module
+  + support a much larger set of keys and key combinations that can be pressed
+- Mouse module cleanup
+- Performance tweaks

 ## Contributing to AXElements